 Modifying Data with INSERT, UPDATE, DELETE

-So far you've practiced reading from the University database.
+So far you've practiced reading from the marketplace database.
 Now it's time to change the data.
-We'll add new students and courses, update grades, and remove outdated rows while protecting the integrity of our relationships.
+We'll add new customers and products, update order statuses, and remove outdated rows while protecting the integrity of our relationships.

 Learning Objectives